the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-virtualmachine.md

 Now create the virtual machine.
 The output will show Vagrant creating the machine as well as the provisioner script installing the build dependencies.
+Windows users can modify this command to `vagrant up --provider hyperv` to use Hyper-V.

 ```{code-block} console
 $ vagrant up